How Does An Alternator Work?

 - Using electromagnetism, an electromagnetic induction generates electricity.

-- The electricity generate by the alternator provides power to the battery, charging it.
+- The electricity generated by the alternator provides power to the battery, charging it.

 Due to its responsibility of providing electrical power, a well-functioning alternator is essential to the overall health of your vehicle.
 Therefore, noticing signs of a faulty or failing alternator is very important to any vehicle owner.